muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 linebreak; the parser should discard that line and then process the rest of the input according to the regular MUON grammar.

+It is mandatory for every MUON parser to support recognition of an optional *shebang line* and to handle it gracefully, such that it is not an error for a *parsing unit* to either have or not have one, and any otherwise valid MUON following one is handled properly.

 ## Script / Character Encoding

 Assuming that the MUON parser proper operates logically in terms of the